ABOUT

 THE START

-My career began in an internet start-up company in Eastern Europe.
+My career began in a digital start-up company.
 I was the employee number 9.
 Young, ambitious, and eager to make a mark, the opportunity arose to work under the mentorship of the two CEOs: Tomaz Dimnik and Ales Zalatel.
 Despite not speaking the local language and being in the early twenties, they soon entrusted me leadership roles.
 From opening new offices in Serbia and Bosnia, to attracting foreign clients to use our services, I understood what it took grow, scale and ultimately sale a start-up company.

 Driven by a desire to deepen my understanding of business, a PhD in Management Science was pursued, which led me to the United States of America.
 Studies began at the Thunderbird School of Global Management in Arizona and concluded at the University of Southern California in Los Angeles.